stanfordnlp/stanza-train/README.md

 Note that for demo purpose we are restricting the word vector dimension to be 5 with the `word_emb_dim` parameter.
 You should change it to match the dimension of your own word vectors.

-#### Contextualized NER
+#### Improving NER Performance with Contextualized Character Language Models

-The performance of [`NER`](https://stanfordnlp.github.io/stanza/ner.html) processor can be significantly improved by using contextualized string representation-based sequence tagger.
-To enable contextualized string representation, first you need to train bidirectional character-level language models (CharLM), and then adopt the pretrained CharLM to enhance string representation.
+The performance of the [`ner`](https://stanfordnlp.github.io/stanza/ner.html) processor can be significantly improved by using contextualized string embeddings (i.e., a character-level language model), as was shown in [this COLING 2018 paper](https://www.aclweb.org/anthology/C18-1139/).
+To enable this in your NER model, you'll need to first train two character-level language models for your language (named as `charlm` module in Stanza), and then use these trained `charlm` models in your NER training.

-##### CharLM
+##### `charlm`

-Training `CharLM` requires a large amount of raw text, where you can find our provided toy examples [here](data/processed/charlm/English/test).
-You can run the following command to train the forward and backward `CharLM`, respectively:
+Training `charlm` requires a large amount of raw text, such as text from news articles or wikipedia pages, in plain text files.
+We provide toy data for training `charlm` [here](data/processed/charlm/English/test).
+With the toy data, you can run the following command to train two `charlm` models, one in the forward direction of the text and another in the backward direction, respectively:

 ```sh
 bash scripts/run_charlm.sh English-TEST forward --epochs 2 --cutoff 0 --batch_size 2
 bash scripts/run_charlm.sh English-TEST backward --epochs 2 --cutoff 0 --batch_size 2
 ```

+Running these commands will result in two model files in the `saved_models/charlm` directory, with the prefix `en_test`.

+> Note: For details on why two models are needed and how they are used in the NER tagger, please refer to [this COLING 2018 paper](https://www.aclweb.org/anthology/C18-1139/).

-##### NER with CharLM
+##### Training contextualized `ner` models with pretrained `charlm`

-Training contextualized `NER` processor not only requires BIO data and pretrained word vectors, where you can find our provided toy examples [here](data/nerbase/English-TEST) and [here](data/wordvec/word2vec/English), respectively, it also requires pretrained CharLMs, which can be obtained by previous training step and will be saved at `saved_models/charlm`.
-You can run the following command to train the contextualized `NER` processor:
+Training contextualized `ner` models requires BIO-format data, pretrained word vectors, and the pretrained `charlm` models obtained in the last step.
+You can run the following command to train the `ner` processor:

 ```sh
 bash scripts/run_ner.sh English-TEST --max_steps 500 --word_emb_dim 5 --charlm --charlm_shorthand en_test --char_hidden_dim 1024
 ```

+Note that the `charlm_shorthand` here instructs the training script to look for the character language model files with the prefix of `en_test`.

-## Load Trained Processors
+## Initializing Processors with Trained Models

-Loading the trained processor only requires the path for the trained model.
-Here we provide an example to load trained `Tokenize` processor:
+Initializing a processor with your own trained model only requires the path for the model file.
+Here we provide an example to initialize the `tokenize` processor with a model file saved at `saved_models/tokenize/en_test_tokenizer.pt`:

 ```python
 >>> import stanza
 >>> nlp = stanza.Pipeline(lang='en', processors='tokenize', tokenize_model_path='saved_models/tokenize/en_test_tokenizer.pt')
 ```

-## Contribute to the Model Zoo
+## Contributing Your Models to the Model Zoo

-After training your processors, we welcome you to release your models and contribute your models to our model zoo!
-You can file an issue [here](https://github.com/stanfordnlp/stanza/issues).
-Please clearly state your dataset, model performance and contact information, and please briefly introduce why you think your model would benefit the whole community!
-We will integrate your models into our official repository after verification.
+After training your own models, we welcome you to contribute your models to be used by the community!
+To do this, you can start by creating a [GitHub issue](https://github.com/stanfordnlp/stanza/issues).
+Please help us understand your model by clearly describing your dataset, model performance, your contact information, and why you think your model would benefit the whole community.
+We will integrate your models into our official repository once we are able to verify its quality and usability.